 When using uv

-, you don't need a specific installation.
+, no specific installation is needed.
 You can use uvx

 to run the server directly: